Berkmann18/TemplateJS/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Other, please specify:

 ## Details
-What does this PR implements exactly?
+What does this PR do exactly?

-What issues does this resolve?
 <!-- Fixes #1, Closes #2, Ref #3 -->